Loper Bright Enterprises v. Raimondo

 Loper Bright Enterprises v.
-Raimondo, 603 U.S. 369 (2024), is a landmark decision of the United States Supreme Court in the field of administrative law, the law governing regulatory agencies.
+Raimondo, 603 U.S. 369 (2024), is a landmark decision of the Supreme Court of the United States in the field of administrative law, the law governing regulatory agencies.
 Together with its companion case, Relentless, Inc. v.
 Department of Commerce, it overruled the principle of Chevron deference established in Chevron U.S.A., Inc. v.
 Natural Resources Defense Council, Inc. (1984), which had directed courts to defer to an agency's reasonable interpretation of an ambiguity in a law that the agency enforces.

 In lieu of Chevron, the decision assigns the determination of congressional ambiguity to the judicial branch, with executive agency expertise still to be considered under the weaker Skidmore deference.
 Existing rules and case law already decided under Chevron deference were to remain in place from this decision.
 Both cases originated from fishing companies challenging a rule established by the National Marine Fisheries Service (NMFS) for fishing companies to pay for the cost of federal monitors that may be assigned to their boats, under authorization of the Magnuson–Stevens Fishery Conservation and Management Act (Magnuson–Stevens Act (MSA)).
 The company claimed that the Act did not allow NMFS to pass the monitors' costs to the fishing companies, challenging Chevron deference that was applied in favor of the NMFS during lower court hearings.

 Background

 In 1976, Congress passed the Magnuson–Stevens Fishery Conservation and Management Act, which was intended to provide for the management of marine fisheries in United States waters.
 One of the Act's provisions authorizes the National Marine Fisheries Service (a subsidiary agency of the United States Department of Commerce) to require fishing vessels to "carry" federal monitors on board to enforce the agency's regulations, particularly to prevent overfishing.

-The New England Council (NEC) is a regional business association that develops fishery management plans for fisheries off the coasts of Maine, New Hampshire, Massachusetts, Rhode Island, and Connecticut.
-One such fishery is the herring fishery.
+The New England Fisheries Management Council (NEFMC) is a council that regulates fisheries in federal waters under the Magnuson-Stevens Fishery Conservation and Management Act.
+NEFMC develops fishery management plans for fisheries off the coasts of Maine, New Hampshire, Massachusetts, Rhode Island, and Connecticut.
+One such fishery is the Atlantic herring fishery.
 Unlike in North Pacific and foreign fisheries, the Magnuson–Stevens Act (MSA) does not explicitly require Atlantic herring fisheries to pay the costs of federal monitors.
 In addition, budgets for NMFS had been falling in recent years.
 As a result, NMFS had been unable to pay for increased monitor coverage in the Atlantic herring fishery.

-Starting in 2013, the NEC started to implement a workaround to this issue.
+Starting in 2013, the NEFMC started to implement a workaround to this issue.
 It began to develop an amendment to the New England fishery management plans that would give the council the power – though not explicitly given in the MSA – to require the fishing industry to pay the costs of additional monitoring.
-The NEC submitted this amendment to the NMFS, which in February 2020 published its final rule establishing a standardized process that would require industry-funded monitoring across New England fisheries.
+The NEFMC submitted this amendment to the NMFS, which in February 2020 published its final rule establishing a standardized process that would require industry-funded monitoring across New England fisheries.